I had earlier reviewed Siddharth Tripathi’s book The Virgins and here is he talking about the same.

 Interview with Siddharth Tripathi on Banaras and his book.

 Tell us something about yourself.
-Where did you grow up, what did you study and what do you do for living?
+Where did you grow up, what did you study and what do you do for a living?

 I grew up in Banaras.
-I’m a B.E from NIT Trichy and an MBA from MDI, Gurgaon.
+I’m a B.E from NIT Trichy.
+And an MBA from MDI, Gurgaon.
 I currently live in Gurgaon and work as a consultant for a business advisory firm.

 What is your relationship with Varanasi, a city that is as much a part of your story as other characters?

 Today I relate to Banaras with a sense of nostalgia and regret.
-Nostalgia because my memories of it have become hazy and pleasant like old sepia toned family photographs; regret because there is so much more to discover about the city but I’m not able to find enough time to do that.
+Nostalgia because my memories of it have become hazy and pleasant like old sepia toned family photographs.
+Regret because there is so much more to discover about the city but I’m not able to find enough time to do that.